C.I.C.L. F.A.Q.s

 Teams compete only within their division during the season.
 Standings are based strictly on win-loss-draw records per division.

 Individual players are rated based on win-loss-draw combined with strength of opponent.
 The calculation is similar to the USCF or FIDE formula.
+Performance ratings for teams (based on record and strength of opposition) are also calculated and used for playoff seeding.

 What are the qualifications to join?